Greenies Dental Dog Treats for Clean Teeth

 ⚠️ CRITICAL CHOKING HAZARD WARNING: Constant supervision during consumption is absolutely mandatory for Greenies Dental Dog Treats.
 Even properly sized treats can create choking risks if dogs attempt to swallow large pieces or consume the product too rapidly.
 Aggressive chewers require particular attention throughout the entire consumption period for the recommended pet size and breed.

 Consumption Rate Monitoring: Dogs who consume treats in under two minutes may face increased choking risks and receive minimal dental benefits.
 Remove any large remaining pieces immediately after the dog appears finished chewing to prevent rapid swallowing of chunks.
+This practice forms a fundamental aspect of responsible use for the recommended pet size and breed.

 Caloric Considerations: Each treat contains approximately 85 calories, which must be factored into daily caloric intake to prevent weight gain.
 Dogs with diabetes, metabolic conditions, or weight management requirements need veterinary approval before adding these treats to their routine.
+Research on canine nutrition consistently demonstrates the importance of considering all sources of calories in the diet.

 Age and Health Restrictions: Not suitable for puppies under 12 months due to developing teeth and jaw size considerations.
 Dogs recovering from dental surgery or with existing oral injuries should receive veterinary clearance before consuming dental chews.
 Material safety profiles support use only when following all supervision requirements for the recommended pet size and breed.

 Multi-Pet Household Precautions: Different sized dogs in the same household require appropriately sized treats to prevent smaller dogs from accessing larger treats that pose choking hazards.
+Storage practices should keep products inaccessible to dogs for whom they are not sized appropriately.
+Constant supervision remains non-negotiable regardless of household composition.

 Which Dogs Should Use These Treats